Mindinventory/ReactZooApp/README.md

 ReactJs Context API

 ---
-First of all, install all the dependencies
+First of all, install all the packages
 ### `npm install`

 In the project directory, you can run: